Walter Fyshe: Career

 After 1567, Elizabeth's farthingales were made a specialist, John Bate.
 Fyshe made a cloak and safeguard riding overskirt for Bess of Hardwick to give to the queen, for New Year's Day 1577.
 In February 1569, George Brediman, keeper of the wardrobe at Westminster, supplied Fyshe by warrant with "murray" coloured satin for a "straight bodied gown" and "patterns of gardings" for the Queen, and "purple cloth of silver with works" for a French kirtle and crimson cloth of gold tissue with gold and silver for a train for a French kirtle.

 In 1574 Fyshe was made a yeoman of the Revels.
 Work for the Revels included costumes for musicians and actors dressed as Amazons for a masque at Richmond Palace in January 1579.
 Amazons and knights arrived at the Palace, danced with the audience, and fought.
 Fyshe bought coal to air the stored Revels costumes.
 He frequently signed the Revels accounts as "Walter Fysshe", and was responsible for buying fabrics for costumes, accessories, and stage properties.

 Elizabethan courtiers agonised about giving the correct New Year's Day gifts to the queen to win favour.
-In 1575, Lady Sussex advised Elizabeth Wingfield, the wife of Anthony Wingfield, that an embroidered cloak of peach or blue watchet colour and a safeguard skirt would be a good choice, especially if "Waltare Fyeses to have the dowynge of it".
+In 1575, Lady Sussex advised Elizabeth Wingfield, the wife of the gentleman usher Anthony Wingfield, that an embroidered cloak of peach or blue watchet colour and a safeguard skirt would be a good choice, especially if "Waltare Fyeses to have the dowynge of it".
 The clothes were made and Elizabeth Wingfield wrote to Bess of Hardwick to tell her that Elizabeth I liked the "strange trimming of the garments".